yougi8/markdown_guide/README.md

     ### This is a h3
     #### This is a h4
     ##### This is a h5
     ##### This is a h6

-This is a normal paragraph:
+This is a normal paragraph :
     This is a code block.
 end code block.

 참고 : <https://gist.github.com/ihoneymon/652be052a0727ad59601>